mikeygee/bip39/README.md

 ## Security considerations

 Choosing your own words is less secure than using a randomly generated mnemonic.
 There is a greater chance an attacker can guess your phrase if it is not random.
-On the flip side, there is also a greater chance of remembering a custom phrase in the case you lose your backups by accident.
+On the flip side, there is also a greater chance of remembering a custom phrase in case you lose your backups by accident.
 Overall, random is still better, but if you're willing to accept the tradeoffs, a custom mnemonic can be useful.
 It is another tool to have in the wide spectrum of security systems.

 Brain wallets are extremely risky, given the human memory can fail in many ways.
 They should only be used as a last resort or for small amounts of funds you wouldn't mind losing.
 It is important to have multiple backups, memorization being one form of backup.